 At present, there are no minimum weight limits for motorcycles.
+Minimum weight limits may be introduced in the future.

 01.21 DESIGNATION OF MAKE

 When two manufacturers are involved in the construction of a motorcycle the name of both must appear on the machine as follows: